 So this is why I argue that Madrid is a paradise for art and culture lovers.
 Even if you have only one day, don’t miss the Golden Triangle of Art, the best of Spain’s art museums and a must-see for all cultural travelers from all over the world, including works by Velázquez, Goya, Rubens, El Greco, Dalí and Picasso.Don’t miss these three world-class art museums that make up the famous Golden Triangle of Art in Madrid.This includes the iconic Museo del Prado (Prado Museum), the Museo Nacional Centro de Arte Reina Sofía (Centro Nacional de Arte Reina Sofía) and the Museo Nacional Thyssen-Bornemisza (Museo Nacional Thyssen-Bornemisza).

 In each of these impressive monuments, you’ll find some of the best collections of Spanish and European art in the world.
 Whether you visit a museum or tour the entire Golden Triangle, you’ll find yourself immersed in the rich works of art and priceless creations that have emerged from the last 500 years of European art.

-That is why most experts agree that the best collection of world-class masterpieces in Spain is undoubtedly in Madrid.
+That is why most experts agree that the best collection of world-class masterpieces in Spain for luxury travelers is undoubtedly in Madrid.